djbowen95/employee-tracker/README.md

 I do also feel like this code is unnecessarily long and that it makes it difficult to read.
 I would really like to modulize it or break it down into exported chunks, ie. 'queries' and 'prompts' that can be put in external libraries.
 I need to look into / work out the most sensible file structure to do this.

-Finally, I haven't written a function to quit the application yet!
-I should really do that.

 ## Contribution
 Please contact me if you would like to contribute to this project!
 I am very happy for people to take bits from it if they think it will be useful.
 My contact details are listed below.